A Whipple $_7F_6$ formula revisited

 In \cite{Stiller84} Stiller studied periods of modular forms and their relation to the Eichler-Shimura parabolic cohomology theory.
-It is known in the literature (see \cite{Stiller84} by Stiller and \cite[Theorem 1]{Yang04} by Yang) that \begin{theorem} Given a weight-$k$ meromorphic modular form $f(\tau)$ of a Fuschian group $\G$ in $SL_2(\R)$ which is commensurable with $SL_2(\Z)$ and a non-constant modular function $t$ of $\G$, then $f(t),\tau f(t),$ $\cdots, \tau^k f(t)$ satisfy an order $k+1$ differential equation in variable $t$ which has only regular singularities. \end{theorem}Because of this reason the period formulas below often involve polynomials in $\tau$.
+It is known in the literature (see \cite{Stiller84} by Stiller and \cite[Theorem 1]{Yang04} by Yang) that \begin{theorem} Let $\G$ be a Fuschian group commensurable with $SL_2(\Z)$ and let $t$ be a non-constant modular function of $\G$.
+Given a weight-$k$ meromorphic modular form $f$ on $\G$, write $f(\tau)=F(t(\tau))$ locally.
+Then $F(t),\tau F(t),$ $\cdots, \tau^k F(t)$ satisfy an order $k+1$ differential equation in variable $t$ which has only regular singularities. \end{theorem}Because of this reason the period formulas below often involve polynomials in $\tau$.